Michael-Cowie/Notes/Web/Docker/volumes.md

   <h1> Volumes </h1>
 </div>

-On a host we have a physical file system.
-The way volumes work is that we plug the physical file system path into the containers file system path.
-Meaning, a folder in the physical host file system is mounted into the virtual file system of Docker.
-What happens is that when a container writes to its file system it gets automatically repliced/written on the host file system directory (and vice versa).
-This is why, if a container restarts from a fresh state in its own virtual file system it gets the data automatically from the host because the data is still there.
-This is how data is populated on startup of a container.
+A volume in Docker is an independent filesystem managed by Docker **that is mounted to a container**.
+Volumes are stored in a part of the host filesystem managed by Docker, and they aren't typically tied to the lifecycle of a specific container.
+You "attach" a docker-managed storage unit to a specific location in your containers filesystem.
+This means that your container is referencing the directory that it is mounted to and any changes made will be reflected on the volume.

 Volumes provide a way to persist data beyond the lifecycle of a container.
 They can be used to share files between the host machine and the container or between multiple containers.
-When you mount a volume to a container, the contents of the volume are accessible to the container at runtime, and any changes made to the volume from within the container are reflected on the host machine and vice versa.
+When you mount a volume to a container, the contents of the volume are accessible to the container **at runtime**, and any changes made to the volume from within the container are reflected on the host machine and vice versa.

 **Volumes are mounted to containers during the runtime stage, when you create and start a container from a Docker image.
 Because volumes are used at runtime, the `.dockerignore` file is used to ignore files during build time.
 Therefore, it doesn't works with volumes.**